jdinh3/employee-directory/README.md

 ## Technologies

 This React application breaks down the UI into components (header, search bar, table of employees), manages component state, and responds to user events.
-The data was generated from randomuser.me API.
+The employee data was generated from randomuser.me API.

 ## Screenshot